luongmanh1098/collision-detection/README.md

-## Instructions for using background subtraction algorithm for collision detection
+# Instructions for using background subtraction algorithm

 * **Requirements**